Frequently Asked Questions

 How important is Math?

 Math is an essential piece to the Eller College curriculum, which takes a quantitative and analytical approach to management.
-In Spring 2012, the Eller College of Management began transitioning to a math sequence, and currently offers the following options:
+In Spring 2012, the Eller College of Management transitioned to a math sequence, and currently offers the following math sequence:

 For students who entered the UA in Fall 2012 or later:

 Course #1 - MATH 116 Calculus Concepts for Business Majors (previously MATH 113)

 Course #2 - MGMT 276 Statistical Inference in Management

 Course #3 - BNAD 277 Analytical Methods for Business